-ABS won't allow you to drive faster, follow more closely, or drive less carefully.
+ABS will not allow you to drive faster, follow more closely, or drive less carefully.

-ABS won't prevent power or turning skids-ABS should prevent brake-induced skids or jackknifes, but not those caused by spinning the drive wheels or going too fast in a turn.
+ABS will not prevent power or turning skids-ABS should prevent brake-induced skids or jackknifes, but not those caused by spinning the drive wheels or going too fast in a turn.

-ABS won't necessarily shorten stopping distance.
+ABS will not necessarily shorten stopping distance.
 ABS will help maintain vehicle control, but not always shorten stopping distance.

-ABS won't increase or decrease ultimate stopping power-ABS is an "add-on" to your normal brakes, not a replacement for them.
+ABS will not increase or decrease ultimate stopping power.

+ABS is an "add-on" to your normal brakes, not a replacement for them.

-ABS won't change the way you normally brake.
+ABS will not change the way you normally brake.
 Under normal brake conditions, your vehicle will stop as it always stopped.
 ABS only comes into play when a wheel would normally have locked up because of over braking.

-ABS won't compensate for bad brakes or poor brake maintenance.
+ABS will not compensate for bad brakes or poor brake maintenance.